sirilvk/mktdata/README.md

 main.cpp has the main code which uses a priority queue to order the market data from the different files into one single file.

-@TODO : Add multi threaded handling of this processing.
+@TODO : Object pooling in multithreaded implementation